Are You Using LinkedIn Groups to Build Your Personal Brand?

 At first, just look around and get a feel for how that Group operates.
 Then:

 - Regularly share good information by starting new discussions.
-Post relevant blog posts and articles you’ve come across.
+Post relevant blog posts and articles you’ve come across, or those that you’ve written.

 - Add a few brief thoughts of your own that reinforce your Subject Matter Expertise (SME).